Already we are seeing that it's commonplace for hotels to adopt self-check-in, mobile booking and live-chat.

 It goes without saying, favourite food + minimum effort = very happy guest!

-There are now hotels in Japan which are 100% robot serving, check out the Henn-na Hotel.
+Japan led the way with robotics, introducing the first 100% robot-serving hotel in 2015.
+Check out the Henn-na Hotel.
 From robot front desk to robot cleaners.
-This hotel really has replaced all human elements of service.
+This hotel really had replaced all human elements of service.

 We are in the beginning stages of seeing voice activation used in hotels.

-There are hotels who have installed voice control systems in their rooms.
+There are hotels that have installed voice control systems in their rooms.
 These allow hotel guests to control the drapes, lights, music and temperature in their room.

 Most of all, we are sure to see the usefulness of voice control grow and mature into something very special.